History of the 13th Massachusetts Volunteers

 long without

-scoring a run.
+scoring one run.

-An officer gathers up some Indian
+officer gathers up some Indian

 Artifacts he finds on the